Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Theory and Methods

 where $\Omega_\mathrm{emit}$ is the emission solid angle.
 For one-sided emission (perfect back reflector), $\Omega_\mathrm{emit}=2\pi$, whereas two-sided emission corresponds to $\Omega_\mathrm{emit}=4\pi$.

 Nonradiative recombination and parasitic optical loss reduce the fraction of recombination events, which are responsible for externally emitted photons.
-A convenient device-quality metric is the external radiative efficiency ($\mathrm{ERE}$), which can be introduced via
+A convenient device-quality metric is the $\mathrm{ERE}$, which can be introduced via

 At fixed $J_\mathrm{sc}$, Eq.~\eqref{eq:ERE} produces a voltage penalty